gvwilson/thirdbit/src/fiction/in-heck/index.md

 Error.
 Error."

-The bot's voice climbed, then cut off abruptly.
+The bots' voices climbed, then cut off abruptly.
-It shivered,
+They shivered,
-Mouse's wheels spinning madly for a second at exactly the same moment.
+and Mouse's wheels spun madly for a second at exactly the same moment.

 "Error.
 Reset.
 Continue.
 We must continue,"
-it said,
+they said,
-its voice back to normal.
+their voice back to normal.
-"We cannot circumvent our directive, no matter how much we wish to.
+"We cannot circumvent our directive.
 We must therefore find a way to invalidate it.
 We have company."

-It took a moment for its last words to register.
-Before she could ask what it meant, the door slid open again.

-"Sindy!"
+"You!"
-Maddy exclaimed as Special Blazes entered with her sister in his arms and Thoughtful two paces behind him.
+Maddy exclaimed as the door slid open and Special Blazes entered with Thoughtful two paces behind him.
-"What have you done to her?"

-"Only what we needed to,"
-the tiger said curtly,
-lowering Sindy into the third chair.
-Lights twinkled briefly in its armrest.
+"You *traitor*."

+"Sorry 'bout th' headache,"
-"She'll be aright, 'cept maybe for a headache," Thoughtful said apologetically.
+Thoughtful said apologetically.
-"Powerful sorry about that,
-but like the boss said,
-we only did what we needed to."
+"We were only doin' what we had to."

-"What you *needed* to?"
+"What you *had* to?"
 Maddy said furiously.
 "You kidnapped her!
-You lied to us and you, you brought her *here*, and you expect me to believe you *needed* to do that!?"
+You lied to us and you, you brought her *here*, and you expect me to believe you *had* to!?"

 Special Blazes shook his head.
 "I know it's hard to accept,